-A herniated disk refers to a problem with one of the rubbery cushions (disks) that sit between the bones (vertebrae) that stack to make your spine.
+A herniated disk refers to a problem with one of the rubbery cushions, called disks, that sit between the bones that stack to make the spine.
+These bones are called vertebrae.

-A spinal disk has a soft, jellylike center (nucleus) encased in a tougher, rubbery exterior (annulus).
-Sometimes called a slipped disk or a ruptured disk, a herniated disk occurs when some of the nucleus pushes out through a tear in the annulus.
+A spinal disk has a soft, jellylike center called a nucleus.
+The nucleus is encased in a tougher, rubbery exterior, known as the annulus.
+A herniated disk occurs when some of the nucleus pushes out through a tear in the annulus.
+A herniated disk is sometimes called a slipped disk or a ruptured disk.

 A herniated disk, which can occur in any part of the spine, most often occurs in the lower back.
-Depending on where the herniated disk is, it can result in pain, numbness, or weakness in an arm or leg.
+Depending on where the herniated disk is, it can result in pain, numbness or weakness in an arm or a leg.

 Many people have no symptoms from a herniated disk.
 For people who do have symptoms, the symptoms tend to improve over time.
-Surgery is usually not necessary to relieve the problem.
+Surgery is usually not needed to relieve the problem.

-Most herniated disks occur in the lower back, but they can also occur in the neck.
-Signs and symptoms depend on where the disk is situated and whether the disk is pressing on a nerve.
-Herniated disks usually affect one side of the body.
+Most herniated disks occur in the lower back, but they also can occur in the neck.
+Symptoms depend on where the disk is sitting and whether the disk is pressing on a nerve.
+Herniated disks often affect one side of the body.

 For a herniated disk in your neck, you'll typically feel the most pain in your shoulder and arm.
 This pain might shoot into your arm or leg when you cough, sneeze or move into certain positions.
 Pain is often described as sharp or burning.

 - Numbness or tingling.
-People who have a herniated disk often have radiating numbness or tingling in the body part served by the affected nerves.
+People who have herniated disks often have radiating numbness or tingling in the body part served by the affected nerves.

 - Weakness.
 Muscles served by the affected nerves tend to weaken.
 This can cause you to stumble or affect your ability to lift or hold items.